enzo-mourany/dotfiles/README.md

 # Hyper

-- Hyper is a simple to use and efficient terminal coded in javascript.
+Hyper is a simple to use and efficient terminal coded in javascript.
 It's easy to configure it to make it use for any use

 <img src="./images/hyper.png" width="100%"/>

-## Install (brew)
+## Installation (with brew)

 ```sh
 brew install --cask hyper
 ```

-## Install Hyper Command (zsh)
+## Install Hyper Command

 ```sh
 sudo ln -s &#34;/Applications/Hyper.app/Contents/Resources/bin/hyper&#34; /usr/local/bin/hyper